The 2020 Edelman Trust Barometer Results: A Growing Sense of Inequity is Undermining Trust in Institutions

 Please join CAPIO and SiOC for a presentation of the 20th anniversary of the Edelman Trust Barometer and a discussion on earning trust during a global pandemic and a re-examination of our country’s commitment to civil rights.

-Date: Wednesday, July 8
+Recorded: Wednesday, July 8

 APR Continuing Education Unit